jodelamo/webpack-lab/README.md

 Verify that by changing CSS or JavaScript, it will be immediately reflected in the browser window through hot module replacement (HMR).

-Note that this requires a different setup than previous examples.
+Note that this requires a different setup than previous examples, such as `index.html` needing to be present in the directory pointed out by `--content-base`.